 - Create your own website or portfolio (about.me) to show off your work.
 This will give clients a reference point for why they should hire you.

 - UpWork has a portfolio section where you can showcase the work you did for each client/project.
-You can take this one step further by creating case studies that include metrics on performance so you can share with potential clients.
+You can take this one step further by creating case studies that include metrics on performance so you can share it with potential clients.

 - Start networking and performing growth hacking strategies to get off-platform clients so you can keep the percentage that UpWork and Fiverr takes.
 I’ve gotten most of my off-platform clients either from referrals, email marketing campaigns, and LinkedIn messaging outreach.